West Coast Trail Unit - Management planning

 Engagement and consultation

-Through a variety of events and an online survey, interest-holders and the public are informed about the co-development of the plan and are invited to provide feedback on the strategies.
-Everyone is welcome to participate.
+Through a variety of events and an online survey, interest-holders and the public were informed about the co-development of the plan and were invited to provide feedback on the strategies.

 First Nations engagement and consultation – November – December 2025